-But, you don’t want to pack your everyday carry bag (edc bag) so full of items that it gets uncomfortable to carry.
-That’s why it’s important to carry only what’s essential in your edc bags plus maybe a few extra items.
+You don’t want to pack your edc bag so full of stuff that it gets uncomfortable to carry.
+That’s why it’s important to carry only what’s essential, plus maybe a few extra items.

-Basically, you want your everyday carry bag contents to serve as your first line of defense should you get into a dangerous situation.
+Basically, you want your everyday backpack contents to serve as your first line of defense should you get into a dangerous situation.
 But there are all sorts of dangerous situations you can get into, so you need to focus on picking versatile gear.

 1. Basic Survival Kit

-Every good everyday carry bag always contains a basic survival kit.
-Think of your basic survival kit like your first aid kit.
+All good everyday carry backpacks always contain a basic survival kit.
+Think of your basic survival kit as being a bit like your first aid kit.
 Except instead of healing your wounds, this kit serves to protect you from the elements.

-Here are the items you’ll want to include in this kit:
+Here are the gear you’ll want to include in this kit:

 - A small source of fire (A BIC lighter or survival lighter will do just fine.
 Just make sure it has fuel).

 - A water filter